stappersg/vBook/src/advanced/magic.md

     switch toml::server.auth.spf.header {
 ```

-_Again we have to consult a TOML server variable to decide which kind of header will be added to the message.__
+_Again we have to check a TOML server variable to decide which kind of header will be added to the message._

 ```javascript
         "spf" => add_header(ctx, "Received-SPF", spf_header),